exogen/graphbrainz/docs/types.md

     <td valign="top"><a href="#area">Area</a></td>
     <td>
-      The area in which an artist began their career (or where were born, if the artist is a person).
+      The area in which an artist began their career (or where they were born, if the artist is a person).
     </td>
   </tr>
   <tr>